 Experiencing joy in clinical practice and helping mitigate provider burnout has long been a research topic of interest at MacColl.
-As Judith Schaefer, MPH, Senior Research Associate departs for her well-deserved retirement, she leaves us with ways that anyone can find joy in work.
+Judith Schaefer, MPH, Senior Research Associate departed for her well-deserved retirement in October 2018, leaving us with ways that she found joy in her work.

 1. Focus on what matters to you

 What matters to you matters to you.
 Sometimes it’s right in front of your face and you don’t have to look for it.
 Focusing on what matters will give your work meaning.
 Your work will be deeper because it has meaning for you

 The joy of work is in partnering with people and savoring what you’re doing right now.
 This follows from doing what is meaningful for you.
 Being completely engaged in a project or tasks that use you to your fullest are the ones you’ll look back on and think, “wow, that was great!”
 Wouldn’t it be nice to see these moments as they’re happening?
 They don’t last, but they exist – and they keep you going.

 3. Make learning a priority